TurboSource-Marialis/machtiani/README.md

 ### Output

-The CLI will print the response received from the OpenAI API and save the output to a temporary markdown file, which will be displayed in the terminal.
+The CLI will print the response received and save the output to a temporary markdown file, which will be displayed in the terminal.

 ## API Usage